zerok-ai/zk-operator/ZEROKPROBE.md

 Set of rules applying to a specific span from a specific service.
 Please note that this service name is the name captured by OpenTelemetry and is different from the kubernetes service name.

 In the example, the rules are applied to spans from the `orders` service.
-The prefix `OTEL` refers to the type of rule supported and is currently the only type supported.
+The prefix `OTEL` means that the probe should only be applied to data collected by OpenTelemetry agents.
+Currently, this is the only type supported.
 We plan to add more types in the future.

 ```yaml
 workloads: